nodegui/nodegui/README.md

 moc nlabel.h -o nlabel_moc.cpp --include ../../core/YogaWidget/yogawidget.h
 ```

 This will run moc on `headername.h` and generate `headername_moc.cpp`.
-We will include this file instead of `headername.h`.
-This is the reason we have `nlabel_moc.cpp`.
+We will include `headername_moc.cpp` in `config/moc.gypi`.
 If you dont do this.
 Then it will give a symbol not found error.

 I hope QLabel's example is enough for now.
 For more examples and inspirations we can take a look at other wrapped widgets.